-Learn how to make sense of your infant or toddler's sleep problems, and find out how to appropriately address them.
+Learn how to make sense of your infant or toddler’s sleep challenges, and find out how to appropriately address them.

 Few parents get through the early years without struggling with some kind of sleep issue with their child.
 Consider some of the examples below.
 Do any of these sound familiar to you?